Wendy Woo: Childhood with the Beats

 Wendy Woo is the daughter of Bataan and Jane Faigao, founding faculty members of Naropa University in Boulder.

 In 1982, Jane coordinated a 10-day conference at Naropa to celebrate the 25th anniversary of Jack Kerouac's book, On the Road.
 Among those involved with the conference were notable members of the Beat Generation, including Allen Ginsberg, William Burroughs, Gary Snyder, Gregory Corso, and Lawrence Ferlinghetti, plus others influenced by the Beats, including Ken Kesey, Hunter S. Thompson, Abbie Hoffman, Timothy Leary, and Paul Krassner.
 According to author Brian Hassett, "It was every major Beat figure alive at the time, except Gary Snyder who was officially off building a zendo (a Buddhist meditation hall) in California ..."

 The Faigao home became a gathering spot for this group whenever they were in Boulder and Woo got to know them well.
 Her song, "One Way Ticket," mentions growing up as a "beatnik's kid," and Gregory Corso teaching her how to play poker.
 One of Ginsberg’s photos shows William Burroughs in the Faigao home.

 The family would stay with Allen Ginsberg whenever they were in New York.
-He dedicated a poem, "In My Kitchen in New York – for Bataan Faigao," to her father, which Ginsberg recites on video while doing Tai chi.
-(The Faigaos started the T'ai-chi Ch'uan program at Naropa.)
+He dedicated a poem, "In My Kitchen in New York – for Bataan Faigao," to her father, which Ginsberg recites on video while doing tai chi.
+(The Faigaos started the tai chi program at Naropa.)

 Woo and her father did an album of music and poetry together, Ecolalia, which was named by both the Denver Post and Westword as one of the top 10 Colorado albums of 2001.